SeanyPollard/com404/README.md

 # com404
 COM404 - Problem Solving through Programming

+print()
+\ breakout character to do something outside the string, need to \\ to display \
 \n in string for print creates new line - tidier for input!
 """ multiline string
+can use end= as keyword in print and change what end is (default /n) sep= can change seperator when passing multiple arguments (default " ")

 = assign
 == equal to